No Reflection: Critical reception

-The song received a positive review from Loudwire.com who gave it a 4/5 star rating.
+The song received a positive review from Loudwire who gave it a 4/5 star rating.
 They said of the single "We could call 'No Reflection' a "comeback" single, since it’s reminiscent of some of the Antichrist Superstar’s best work."
 Loudwire also posted a "readers poll" where fans could rate the song.
-The song maintained strong popularity with the majority of fans voting favourably for the song and also adding dozens of positive comments.
-As of March 10 only 4.35% of fans voted unfavourably for the song.
+The song maintained strong popularity with the majority of fans voting favorably for the song and also adding dozens of positive comments.
+As of March 10 only 4.35% of fans voted unfavorably for the song.
 Kyle Anderson from Entertainment Weekly said: "But is "No Reflection" the way back for Manson, both the band and the man?
 The guitars are still loud, the beat still propulsive, and the chorus pretty melodic.
 It doesn’t quite hit the highs of big hits like "The Beautiful People" or "The Dope Show" but this is as tight as Manson has sounded in years."
 Michal Roffman from Consequence Of Sound gave the song a positive review and said: "its chugging, Faint-friendly distortion offers plenty of sonic waves for Manson to glide over.
 Industrial enthusiasts still pining for Nine Inch Nails or glory-era Ministry will find solace here."
 Brett Warner said that "the song is a pretty enjoyable bit of goth-tinged hard rock business."

 The music video for the song won Loudwire's Rock Video of the Year 2012.
 The song was also nominated for the Loudwire Rock Song of the Year, the award for which went to Three Days Grace for the song "Chalk Outline".
 The song received a nomination for Best Hard Rock/Metal Performance at the 55th Grammy Awards.